michaelschiltz/peripheral-visions/session 01 - center and periphery as the structure of the 19th century world system.md

   * Granovetter, Mark.
 1983.
 “The Strength of Weak Ties: A Network Theory Revisited.” *Sociological Theory* 1: 201–33. doi:10.2307/202051.

 ### Core and periphery in the 19th century: the harsh reality of social structure
+* network effects: being dependent on the choices of others
+  * Kindleberger, Charles Poor.
+1967. *The Politics of International Money and World Language*.
+International Finance Section, Department of Economics, Princeton University. https://www.princeton.edu/~ies/IES_Essays/E61.pdf.
+* a monetary geography of the nineteenth century
+  * Flandreau, Marc, and Clemens Jobst.
+2005.
+“The Ties That Divide: A Network Analysis of the International Monetary System, 1890–1910.” *The Journal of Economic History* 65 (04): 977–1007. doi:10.1017/S0022050705000379.

+### the network theoretical vision versus existing alternatives
+* agency-based literature
+* materialist explanations: the debate on the '[Great Divergence](https://en.wikipedia.org/wiki/Great_Divergence)'

+### related traditions and literature
+* Luhmann, Niklas.
+2012. *Theory of Society*, Volume 1.
+Translated by Rhodes Barrett.
+Stanford, California: Stanford University Press.
+* Luhmann, Niklas.
+2013. *Theory of Society*, Volume 2.
+Translated by Rhodes Barrett.
+Stanford, Calif.: Stanford University Press.